 There are many people responsible for Ghost Light Players.
 Without their help and generosity, we would not exist.
-They are (in no particular order): George & Sue Pellerin, Allison Corbett, Bethany Eddy, Jeff Boisseau, John Corbett, Todd Beauchemin, Joan & Ed Beauchemin, Doug Hartley, Roger Alix-Gaudreau, Amy DeMar-Dubois, Jacob McDonald, Jess Brennan, Michelle Leibowitz, Ginny Carpenter, Jeff Kimble, Ann Alix, Colleen Nachtrieb, Julian Willard, Bryson Macey, Chris Maloney, Krisha Hoyt, Jonathan Dunlea, The First Church of Marlborough, and many, many others.
+They are (in no particular order): George & Sue Pellerin, Allison Corbett, Bethany Eddy, Jeff Boisseau, John Corbett, Todd Beauchemin, Joan & Ed Beauchemin, Doug Hartley, Emily Goldfarb, Roger Alix-Gaudreau, Amy DeMar-Dubois, Jacob McDonald, Jess Brennan, Michelle Leibowitz, Ginny Carpenter, Jeff Kimble, Ann Alix, Colleen Nachtrieb, Julian Willard, Bryson Macey, Chris Maloney, Krisha Hoyt, Jonathan Dunlea, The First Church of Marlborough, and many, many others.

 Ghost Light Players is a 501c3 charitable organization.
 We rely on private donations and a variety of grants to bring affordable, high-quality theater to Metro West and Central MA.
 All donations are tax-deductible and greatly appreciated.
 Thank you for supporting the arts!